brucerennie/UniconProjects/utf8/README.txt

 Unicode.org website.
 To that end, three files have been copied from that site and placed here for reference in developing appropriate mapping regimes.
-These mapping sets will need to be on a langauge by language basis and there are situations where there is no 1-1 mapping available for lower to upper ot upper to lower case.
+These mapping sets will need to be on a langauge by language basis and there are situations where there is no 1-1 mapping available for lower to upper or upper to lower case.

-There is now the corrseponding methods and operator overload facilities for dealing with the use of UTF8 strings as numeric values and allowing these values to be converted to the appropriate numeric values for use in nemeric operations.
+There is now the corresponding methods and operator overload facilities for dealing with the use of UTF8 strings as numeric values and allowing these values to be converted to the appropriate numeric values for use in numeric operations.

 There are now consistent runtime errors in essentially all places where Unicon has runtime errors occurring for Unicon strings.
-The error messages are of the same standard format as the underlying Unicon system and uses the same standard error codes as found in the Unicon runtime.
+The error messages are of the same standard format as the underlying Unicon system and use the same standard error codes as found in the Unicon runtime.

 The following is a list of the applicable packages and the associated classes with each method.
-Inculded in this list for each pckage are the defined procedures.
+Included in this list for each package are the procedures defined within the package.

 package ErrorSystem
 class ErrorSystem